Hearing Loss Treatment in NYC

 OFFICES IN MANHATTAN

 You may have hearing loss and not even be aware of it.
-You might have hearing loss in one ear and you are compensating with the other, or experiencing gradual loss in both ears.
+You might have hearing loss in one ear and you are compensating with the other, or experiencing a gradual loss in both ears.
 People of all ages experience some kind of hearing loss, often due to the natural aging process or long exposure to loud noise.
 Other causes of hearing loss include viruses or bacteria, heart conditions or stroke, head injuries, tumors, and certain medications.
-Treatment for hearing loss will depend on your diagnosis.
+Hearing loss treatment in NYC will depend on your diagnosis.

 How Does Your Sense of Hearing Work?

 Hearing is a complex and intricate process.
 The ear is made up of three sections: the outer ear, the middle ear, and the inner ear.
 These parts work together so you can hear and process sounds.
 The outer ear, or pinna (the part you can see), picks up sound waves and directs them into the outer ear canal.

 These sound waves travel down the ear canal and hit the eardrum, which causes the eardrum to vibrate.
 When the eardrum vibrates, it moves three tiny bones in your middle ear called the ossicular chain.
 The middle ear is a small air-filled space between the eardrum and the inner ear.
 These bones form a chain and are named the hammer (or malleus), anvil (or incus), and stirrup (or stapes).
 The movement of these bones transmits and amplifies the sound waves toward the inner ear.